spiritedmedia/systems/web-servers/staging.spiritedmedia.com/README.md

+Since the staging environment is for testing we can simplify the setup.
+Everything is run on the same server (WordPress, Redis for caching, MySQL database, media uploads).
+We also employ [Local Photon](https://github.com/spiritedmedia/local-photon) so images can be dynamically resized via URL and they can be fetched from an external domain (like our CDN a.spirited.media)

 # Initial Image
 Create a new instance based off of an Ubuntu AMI `Ubuntu Server 18.04 LTS (HVM), SSD Volume Type (64-bit)`